Routine / Inpatient

 Adjacent Segment disease: This is when a level above or below a previous fusion wear out faster than normal, as a result of the extra work these segments have had to do.

-Myelopathy: This is when the spinal cord is being compressed and caused sign and symptoms.
+Myelopathy: This is when the spinal cord is being compressed and causes sign and symptoms.
 This is potentially a very serious condition and often requires surgery.
 Intraoperative monitoring is usually performed (when cord compression is present) to confirm the integrity of the spinal pathways during surgery.

 Kyphosis: This is a condition where the sine is bent abnormally forward, and can cause severe pain, and more serious problems such as spinal cord compression/myelopathy.